RAFTA-AIRBORNE/AEMpyX_public/README.md

 _conda run_ -n AEMpyX mypythonscript.py

-The usual way to work with **notebooks** is with your favorite web browser, or from within your favorite IDE, _spyder_ or Visual Sudia Code (https://code.visualstudio.com/).
+The usual way to work with **notebooks** is with your favorite web browser, or from within your favorite IDE, _spyder_ or Visual Studio Code (https://code.visualstudio.com/).
 The latter requires the jupyter plug-in _spyder-notebook_.
 If using your browser (as set in your system as default) you can simply use the classical interface

 _jupyter notebook mynotebook.ipynb_